Julia A. Moore: Poetry

 Some comparison to William McGonagall is worth making.
 Unlike McGonagall, Moore commanded a fairly wide variety of meters and forms, albeit like Emily Dickinson the majority of her verse is in the ballad meter.
-Like McGonagall, she held a maidenly bluestocking's allegiance to the Temperance movement, and frequently indited odes to the joys of sobriety.
+Like McGonagall, she held a maidenly bluestocking's allegiance to the Temperance movement, and frequently indicted odes to the joys of sobriety.
 Most importantly, like McGonagall, she was drawn to themes of accident, disaster, and sudden death; as has been said of A. E. Housman's A Shropshire Lad, in her pages you can count the dead and wounded.
 Edgar Wilson Nye called her "worse than a Gatling gun".
 Here, she is inspired by the Great Chicago Fire:

 Her less morbid side is on display when she hymns Temperance Reform Clubs:

 Despite her acknowledgment that "Literary is a work very difficult to do," she did not approve of the life of Byron:

 Influence

 Mark Twain was a self-described fan of Moore (though not for the reasons Moore would have liked).
 Twain alluded to her work in Following the Equator, and it is widely assumed that Moore served as a literary model for the character of Emmeline Grangerford in Adventures of Huckleberry Finn.

 Grangerford's funereal ode to Stephen Dowling Botts:

 is not far removed from Moore's poems on subjects like Little Libbie: